-We are a medical device company that is focused on the development and future commercialization of a robotic assisted surgical system called the SurgiBot System.
-The SurgiBot System is designed to utilize flexible instruments through articulating channels controlled directly by the surgeon, with robotic assistance, while the surgeon remains scrubbed within the sterile field.
-The flexible nature of the SurgiBot System would allow for multiple instruments to be introduced and deployed through a single site, thereby offering room for visualization and manipulation once in the body.
-The SurgiBot System also integrates three-dimensional (3-D) high definition vision technology.
-We have also commercialized the SPIDER® Surgical System, a manual laparoscopic system in the United States, Europe and the Middle East.
-The SPIDER System utilizes flexible instruments and articulating channels that are controlled directly by the surgeon, allowing for multiple instruments to be introduced via a single site.
-We also currently manufacture multiple instruments that can be deployed using the SPIDER System currently and which are being adapted for use with the SurgiBot System.
+We are a medical device company that is focused on the development and commercialization of a robotic assisted surgical system called the SurgiBotTM System (SurgiBot).
+The SurgiBot utilizes flexible instruments through articulating channels controlled directly by the surgeon, with robotic assistance, at the patient's bedside.
+The flexible nature of the SurgiBot allows for multiple instruments to be introduced and deployed through a single space, thereby offering room for visualization and manipulation once in the body.
+The SurgiBot also integrates three-dimensional, or 3-D, high definition vision technology.
+The Company has also commercialized the SPIDER® Surgical System, (the SPIDER System) a manual laparoscopic system in the United States, Europe and the Middle East.
+The SPIDER System utilizes flexible instruments and articulating channels controlled directly by the surgeon, allowing for multiple instruments to be introduced via a single small incision.
+The product is U.S. Food and Drug Administration cleared.
+The Company sells its products through a direct sales force and international distributors.

-Prior to the merger, SafeStitch was focused on developing its Gastroplasty Device for the treatment of obesity and gastroesophageal reflux disease.
-SafeStitch has developed other surgical devices, including the SMART DilatorTM, to be utilized in treating obesity, gastroesophageal reflux disease and esophageal strictures.
-SafeStitch also developed and was commercializing a surgical stapler called the AMIDTM Hernia Fixation Device, or AMID stapler.
+Prior to the Merger, SafeStitch was focused on developing its Gastroplasty Device for the treatment of obesity and GERD, and has developed surgical devices, including the SMART Dilator $^{\text{TM}}$ and Bite Blocks, to be utilized in treating obesity, GERD, esophageal strictures and airway problems during endoscopy.
+SafeStitch also has a 510(k) cleared and CE Mark approved stapler called the AMID Hernia Fixation Device.